Public image of Cristina Fernández de Kirchner: Political image

 Cristina Kirchner is a highly divisive political figure in Argentina.
 The Kirchnerite administration used its aligned media and the communication outlets of the state for advocacy of the figures of both Fernández de Kirchner and her husband Néstor Kirchner.
 This advocacy, which describes the Kirchners as leaders of a revolution, is usually called the "Relato K" (Spanish for K narrative).
 Political life is described as a conflict between good and evil, in a manner similar to religious faith.
 From this perspective, the "good" side consists of the government and the Argentine people as a whole, while the "evil" side consists of the non-aligned media (mainly the Clarín newspaper), the rural industries, the financial services, the vulture funds, and the imperialism and local Argentines aligned with it.
 Again according to her detractors all the problems in the Kirchner administration are blamed on those sectors; Kirchnerism never engages in self-criticism.
 Specific people or organizations may be placed on either the "good" or "evil" side according to the political needs of the time, and the pro-Kirchner network may shift the support or criticism accordingly.
 Her speeches also resort to appeal to emotion.

 She also uses comparisons with historical events to support her policies.
 It has been stated by the historian Luis Alberto Romero that those comparisons are usually inaccurate and misleading, but most professional historians prefer to ignore them, and focus on her actual policies instead.

 The media that promotes the "Relato K" is divided into three main groups.
 First is state-owned media, which is used solely by the governing party.
 Second is new, private media with very low audiences, which stays in business only due to the financial support of the government.
 Third is other private media that predated the Kirchnerite administrations and that eventually got aligned with it, also receiving financial support for doing so.
 Soccer broadcasting was nationalized in the program Fútbol para todos, and then filled with pro-government advertisements.
 There are also a number of people hired to support the Kirchners at internet forums and other virtual communities.

 In 2008, Kirchner was ranked by Forbes magazine as thirteenth on its list of the 100 most powerful women in the world, being the second female head of government in the list below Angela Merkel.
 In 2009 she rose to eleventh, but in 2010 fell to sixty-eighth.
 As of 2014, she is listed as the nineteenth most influential woman in the world.
 In 2010, she was ranked by Time as fourth on its list of Top 10 Female Leaders of the World.

+A court found her guilty of handing public contracts worth $1 billion (£820 million) to a family member in December 2022 and sentenced her to six years in prison.
+Despite this latest setback, she remains a popular figure in the South American country, with many turning out to express their support when the decision was announced.